pillar-markup/pillar/README.md

 # Pillar

 Pillar is a markup syntax and tool-suite to generate documentation, books, websites and slides.
-Pillar is not new.
-It has been invented around 2000 as supporting language for the SmallWiki wiki.
-Its ancestor was the markup for the Pier CMS.
-We extracted it from Pier to make it more applicable to different domains.
+Pillar is not new, it was invented around 2000 as a supporting language for [SmallWiki](https://www.slideshare.net/esug/smallwiki-smalltalk-wiki-towards-cms).
+Its ancestor was the markup for the Pier CMS amd we extracted it from Pier to make it more applicable to different domains.
+The [Pillar syntax]() is similar to markdown but its emphasis is on publishing and how it handles different types of links.

 [![Build Status](https://travis-ci.org/pillar-markup/pillar.svg?branch=stable)](https://travis-ci.org/pillar-markup/pillar)
 [![Documentation](https://img.shields.io/badge/Documentation-download-green.svg)](https://github.com/SquareBracketAssociates/Booklet-PublishingAPillarBooklet)